amylmoriarty/User-Centric-Frontend-Development-Milestone-Project/README.md

 I validated my HTML with https://validator.w3.org/ for each page and recieved no errors.
 I validated my css with https://jigsaw.w3.org/css-validator/validator and recieved no errors.

+## Bugs

+During testing I noticed what appears to be a bug, the custom styling for the jumbotron had to be at the bottom of the hierarchy in order to be applied to all the banner elements.
+This is why I have inserted it at the bottom of the stylesheet with a comment to identify it.

 ## Deployment

 The live site is deployed on GitHub pages.
 It uses the master branch.
 It updates each time there is a new push to the repository.